noodlefrenzy/coreos-azure/README.md

 $ curl https://discovery.etcd.io/new
 ```

 This will fetch a discovery URL that looks something like https://discovery.etcd.io/e6a84781d11952da545316cb90c9e9ab.
-Copy this and edit each of the coreos-n.yml files and paste this into the cloud-init.
-Additionally, copy the contents of ~/keys/ssh-authorized.key and add it near the bottom of each of the files.
+Copy this and edit each of the coreos-X.yml files and paste this discovery token into it.
+Additionally, copy the contents of ~/keys/ssh-authorized.key and add it in the ssh_authorized_keys block.
 Your final set of cloud-init files should something like this:

 ```
 # coreos cloud-init